Nationals vs. Giants Player Props Betting Odds

-Sportsbooks have set player props for Thairo Estrada, Luis Garcia and others when the San Francisco Giants host the Washington Nationals at Oracle Park on Tuesday at 9:45 PM ET.
+Those looking to place a player prop bet can find odds for Thairo Estrada, Luis Garcia and others in the San Francisco Giants-Washington Nationals matchup at Oracle Park on Wednesday at 3:45 PM ET.

 Bet on this matchup or its props with DraftKings!